Pediatric Specialty Updates for the General Practitioner

 AMA Credit Designation Statement

-The Columbia University Vagelos College of Physicians and Surgeons designates this live activity for a maximum of 10.25 AMA PRA Category 1 Credits™.
+The Columbia University Vagelos College of Physicians and Surgeons designates this live activity for a maximum of 11.25 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+Successful completion of this CME activity, which includes participation in the evaluation component, enables the learner to earn up to 11.25 MOC points in the American Board of Pediatrics’ (ABP) Maintenance of Certification (MOC) program.
+It is the CME activity provider’s responsibility to submit learner completion information to ACCME for the purpose of granting ABP MOC credit.

 Course Director